Greece tells euro zone it aims to finish second set of reforms by mid-December

-"We welcome the commitment of the Greek authorities to finalise the second set of milestones by mid-December," it said.
+"We welcome the commitment of the Greek authorities to finalize the second set of milestones by mid-December," it said.

 The next tranche linked to the second set of reforms is 1 billion euros.

-Greece will now also be able to access up to 10 billion euros from the euro zone to recapitalise its four biggest banks.
+Greece will now also be able to access up to 10 billion euros from the euro zone to recapitalize its four biggest banks.

 The ministers said that all four institutions had been able to raise enough additional capital from private investors to cover capital needs outlined in the baseline scenario of the European Central Bank's stress test -- 4.4 billion euros.